Honda Mobilio: Facelift

 On 12 January 2017, the Mobilio received a facelift, featuring redesigned front fascia and an addition of thin chrome bars on the trunk.
 ABS and EBD became standard on all trims.

 The facelifted Mobilio is available in Thailand from May 2017 and the Philippines from July 2017.

 During the 26th Indonesia International Motor Show on 19 April 2018, the Mobilio E Special Edition (CVT only) was released with a unique front grille, redesigned two-tone alloy wheels, exhaust pipe finisher, an 8 in floating touchscreen display head unit, and an armrest console.

 On 21 February 2019, the Indonesian market Mobilio received another update, featuring projector headlights with LED daytime running lamps exclusive to the E and RS trims.
 The RS trim receives the same 15 in, two-tone alloy wheels that are optional on the N-Box Custom kei car, while the E trim received the wheels previously used on the facelifted RS trim.
 The S trim received the same front grille and wheels as the Mobilio E Special Edition.
 The 6.2 in resistive touchscreen display head unit is now standard in both S and E trims.
 The RS trim received a shark fin antenna, smoked tail lamps, orange accent trims on the dashboard, red stitching on the seats, redesigned meter cluster with RS logo, and an 8 in capacitive touchscreen display head unit.

 In April 2022 for the Indonesian market, the E and RS trims were removed from the lineup, leaving only the S trim mainly for fleet markets.
 The trim's front grille and wheels were reverted to the previous design from the 2017 facelift model.

+The second-generation Mobilio stopped production in Indonesia in June 2024 due to shifting demands to vehicles with higher ground clearance, such as the BR-V.

 Safety

-The Mobilio for India with no airbags nor ABS received 0 stars for adult occupants and 1 star for toddlers from Global NCAP in 2016.
+The Mobilio for India with no airbags and no ABS received 0 stars for adult occupants and 1 star for toddlers from Global NCAP 1.0 (based on Latin NCAP 2013) in 2016.

-The Mobilio for India with 2 airbags and no ABS received 3 stars for adult occupants and 2 stars for toddlers from Global NCAP in 2016 (similar to Latin NCAP 2013).
+The Mobilio for India with 2 airbags and no ABS received 3 stars for adult occupants and 2 stars for toddlers from Global NCAP 1.0 in 2016 (based on Latin NCAP 2013).